 All Deluxe Club Rooms, Deluxe Club Terrace Rooms, and Chedi Club Suites offer privileged access to The Club Lounge.
 Benefits here begin with airport transfers by private air-conditioned limousine or Mercedes.

-The exclusive and private club lounge features an extensive double-height library in an awe-inspiring setting with complementary business services and internet access.
+The exclusive and private club lounge features an extensive double-height library in an awe-inspiring setting with complimentary business services and internet access.
 Snacks and tea are served here amongst the comfortable, elegantly upholstered European furnishings.
 It is a truly refined experience.
-Breakfast is taken in the main restaurant and is excellent other refreshments are served at the following times:
+Breakfast is taken in the main restaurant and is excellent.
+Drinks are served throughout the day, afternoon tea late afternoon, and cocktails & canapés from early evening.

 The lounge upgrade is well worth paying for because of the outdoor space.
 I can’t think of a better place to start your evening off.
 Book the Chedi via our luxury travel concierge and you will get also great free benefits at no extra cost: